Female bodybuilding: Disparities and discrimination

 Negative attitudes towards female bodybuilding have existed ever since the creation of the sport, as the body type female bodybuilders possess is highly different from the beauty standard of a skinny and delicate woman.
 In Studies in Popular Culture A.J.
 Randall et al. describe this as the result of a patriarchal society which emphasizes that femininity is created by altering one's body to cater to society's gendered expectations When women venture away from gender expectations, society's view of their femininity begins to diminish.
 Female Bodybuilders experience this criticism of their body, as they build bodies which are commonly associated with the masculine identity.
 Despite this there is a very dedicated female bodybuilding fan base.

 The International Federation of Bodybuilding & Fitness has made several rules changes on the sport of female bodybuilding that relate to expected feminine identity.
 In 1992, the IFBB, attempted to "feminize" the sport by making the judges deduct points from competitors who were "too big," meaning too muscular.
 The IFBB then made a rule change in 2000 that emphasized a need for the women to decrease muscularity once again.
 Before Ms. International in 2005 the IFBB created another rule that required the women competing to decrease their own muscle mass by 20 percent to compete.
 Yet the men's bodybuilding rules have not changed in the same time period.
 In Qualitative Research in Sport and Exercise Chris Shilling and Tanya Bunsell state that all of these rule changes reflect the IFBB's attempts to make women more closely fit gender expectations, as they all emphasize the need for the female bodybuilders to become less massive.
-Bunsell and Shilling further state that male bodybuilding hasn't changed because their bodies are seen as masculine in identity, while female bodybuilding rules inhibit females from reaching the same muscularity.
+Bunsell and Shilling further state that male bodybuilding has not changed because their bodies are seen as masculine in identity, while female bodybuilding rules inhibit women from reaching the same muscularity.

 In the documentary film Generation Iron 2, Iris Kyle, who stated she wanted to compete at the 2016 Wings of Strength Rising Phoenix World Championships, received an email from a show promoter that she had to requalify to attend.
 Under the Ms. Olympia rules, former Ms. Olympia champions were qualified for life.
 She stated she had been to do some work with them that she doesn't "agree with", but declined the offer.
 When asked to clarify, she stated that "sex sells" and that female bodybuilders sometimes sell muscle worship.
 While she was later allowed a special invite to the 2016 Wings of Strength Rising Phoenix World Championships, she declined to attend, instead focusing on training her boyfriend, Hidetada Yamagishi, for the 2017 Arnold Classic Men's Physique and focusing on their business venture.